ginawelsh/RAGTinyLlama/README.md

 - Document retrieval: TF-IDF baseline retrieved documents better than Chroma
 - Answer generation: No distinct difference between the RAG with database and Zero-/One-Shot
 - Further tests needed; different embedding model with chroma, combining evaluation methods, generating answers with larger models

+## Author Contributions

+Gina Welsh implemented the TF-IDF baseline and conducted most of the background research for the study.
+Yanitsa Stoykova implemented the code for the Zero- and One-Shot experiments.
+Ida Nilsson implemented the classic RAG-pipeline.